felipec/good-taste/index.md

 list, which is one of the most basic data structures.

-The core of a linked linked list is a `node`, which is a structure consisting of two fileds: a value, and a pointer to the next node.
+The core of a linked linked list is a `node`, which is a structure consisting of two fileds: a value and a pointer to the next node.

 <canvas id="node"></canvas>